 In a second scenario, features extracted from each user’s EEG signals could be merged.
 The fusion can be done by simple concatenation to form a unique feature vector or any other combination (Wang and Jung 2011; Eckstein et al. 2012), so that only one classifier is used.

 Thirdly, the outputs of individually-tailored classifiers can be merged.
-At this level, we should emphasise the work from Cecotti and Rivet (2014a; 2014b), who studied different modes of combining the BCI decisions on a P300-based collaborative BCI and a steady-state visual evoked potential multi-brain BCI.
+At this level, we should mention the work from Cecotti and Rivet (2014a; 2014b), who studied different modes of combining the BCI decisions on a P300-based collaborative BCI and a steady-state visual evoked potential multi-brain BCI.
 Their strategies for merging the classifiers outputs included majority voting, average of classifiers’ outputs, and maximum and minimum values.
 They found that averaging the classifiers’ outputs provided the best performance.

 Bonnet, Lotte and Lécuyer (2013) also proposed an additional level of integration of brain signals called the application level.
 In this case, the implementation of the multi-mind BCI is not done by the BCI itself but by the application operated by the BCI.
 This is very common in competitive scenarios, where the outputs of different single-user BCIs may be a) used to control different avatars in a game (e.g., Li et al. 2013), b) compared to control a unique aspect of the interface according to the intentions of the “winner” (e.g., Ling and Vučković 2016) or c) taken into account independently for shared control of a unique interface (Bonnet, Lotte and Lécuyer 2013; Li and Nam 2015; Schultze-Kraft et al. 2013; Le Groux, Manzolli and Verschure 2010).
 Other possible ways of making a final decision in a multi-brain system at the application level include choosing the fastest available output (e.g., if speed is a requirement of the system and it can be safely assumed that faster responders are also more accurate, perhaps in the form of a collaborative hybrid BCI), the most consistent brain activity, or the strongest one (Nijholt 2016).